-The aggregate characteristics of the entire pool of student loans, including the composition of the student loans and the related borrowers, the related guarantors, the distribution by student loan type, the distribution by interest rate, the distribution by principal balance and the distribution by remaining term to scheduled maturity, may vary from the information presented below, since the information presented below is as of the statistical cut-off date, and the date that the financed student loans will be pledged to the Trustee under the Indenture will occur after that date.
+The aggregate characteristics of the pool of student loans, including the composition of the student loans and the related borrowers, the related guarantors, the distribution by student loan type, the distribution by interest rate, the distribution by principal balance and the distribution by remaining term to scheduled maturity, may vary from the information presented below, since the information presented below is as of the statistical cut-off date, and the date that the financed student loans will be pledged to the Trustee under the Indenture will occur after that date.
+The aggregate characteristics may also vary as a result of the inclusion of student loans not described below or the exclusion of student loans that are described below, in each case for the reasons described in the preceding paragraphs in this section.
+The information as of the statistical cut-off date set forth in this section is with respect to student loans expected to be pledged to the Trustee under the Indenture.
+The Issuer believes that the characteristics of the pool of student loans described below is representative of the pool of student loans that will ultimately be pledged to the Trustee under the Indenture by the expiration of the Acquisition Period.